 The College will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
-Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from the College.
+We may also keep it beyond a pupil's attendance at the College if this is necessary.
+Our retention schedule sets out how long we keep information about pupils.